-the support or service being provide eet all applicable state licensing requirements for the performance of ed.
+The service to be delivered shall meet all applicable the support or service being provided. le state licensing requirements for the performance of

 Certificate (specify):

 The service to be delivered shall meet all applicable state certification requirements for the performance of the support or service being provided and program approval.

 Other Standard (specify):

-Verification of Provider Qualifications Entity Responsible for Verificatio
+Verification of Provider Qualifications Entity Responsible for Verification:

-The Department of Health Care Pole licy and Financing and the Department of Public Health and
+The Department of Health Care Policy and Financi Environment ing and the Department of Public Health and

 Frequency of Verification:

-on is completed upon initial Medicaid enrollment and every five years rell as the DPHE survey process initially and every three years.
+Verification of provider qualification is completed through provider revalidation, as well as the DPHE upon initial Medicaid enrollment and every five years E survey process initially and every three years.

-ne Medicaid agency or the operating age dervice Type: Other Service As provided in 42 CFR §440.180(b)(9), the pecified in statute. enced in the specification are readily available to CMS upon request through
+he Medicaid agency or the operating agency (if applicable of the control of the c cification are readily available to CMS upon request through ole). ts the authority to provide the following additional service no

-ervice Title:

-Mentorship

-ICBS Taxonomy:
+Mentorship ICBS Taxonomy:

 Category 1: Sub-Category 1:

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

-Category 4: Sub-Category 4: